vemonet/EmojiMart/README.md

 - [x] Auto-paste on Wayland: currently using `ydotool` requires too many permissions (`--device=all` and user r/w access to `/dev/uinput`).

-  - [ ] Use [libei](https://gitlab.freedesktop.org/libinput/libei): once it has been implemented by mutter: https://gitlab.gnome.org/GNOME/mutter/-/merge_requests/2628
+  - [ ] Use [libei](https://gitlab.freedesktop.org/libinput/libei): once it has been implemented by mutter: https://gitlab.gnome.org/GNOME/mutter/-/merge_requests/2628 and merged to flatpak https://github.com/flatpak/xdg-desktop-portal/pull/762
-  - [ ] And merged to flatpak https://github.com/flatpak/xdg-desktop-portal/pull/762
+  - [ ] Recent rust crate for libei protocol: https://crates.io/crates/reis

-- [ ] On x11: improve the process to add the emoji to the clipboard > paste > close the app.
-Currently there is an issue with `xdotool` clearing the clipboard when called from tauri
 - [ ] Select multiple emoji when pressing a specific key, e.g. when pressing shift?
-- [ ] Check if working properly on MacOS
-- [ ] Check if working properly on Windows
 - [ ] Add auto-paste on Windows and MacOS when the compatibility between Enigo and Tauri is resolved (cf. https://github.com/enigo-rs/enigo/issues/15 and https://github.com/tauri-apps/tauri/issues/6421)
 - [ ] Improve persistence https://aptabase.com/blog/persistent-state-tauri-apps